Home Aviation Flying Private Internationally

 Passport details for all passengers

-Full name as it appears on the passport, passport number, nationality, date of birth, and passport expiry date.
-Required for Advance Passenger Information filing and General Declaration.
+Full name as it appears on the passport, passport number, nationality, date of birth, and passport expiry date for every person on the flight.
+Required for Advance Passenger Information filing and the General Declaration.
 Some destinations require this 48 to 72 hours before departure for permit and customs pre-clearance.
-Providing it at booking rather than waiting until asked avoids the single most common cause of delay in international private charter preparation.
+Providing it at booking rather than waiting removes the most common single-point cause of last-minute international charter delays.

 Your broker can advise on visa requirements for your destination, but confirming your own entry status is your responsibility.
 A private jet delivers you to the customs hall; it does not waive entry requirements.
-Passport nationality, any existing visas, and the purpose of travel all determine what entry documentation is needed.
-For destinations with electronic travel authorisation requirements — the US ESTA, the UK ETA, the EU ETIAS — these must be in place before departure regardless of how you are flying.
+For destinations with electronic travel authorisation requirements — the US ESTA, the UK Electronic Travel Authorisation, or the EU ETIAS (being phased in through 2026) — these must be in place before departure regardless of how you are travelling.

 Do you go through customs on a private jet?

-Yes — customs and immigration apply to private jets exactly as they do to commercial flights.
+Yes — customs and immigration requirements apply to private jets exactly as they do to commercial flights.
 Passengers must clear customs at a designated port of entry, present valid travel documents, and comply with all destination entry requirements.
 What changes is the experience: private aviation customs typically takes place at the FBO rather than a commercial terminal, often with officers coming to the aircraft.
-The paperwork is the same; the queue is not.
+The process that takes forty-five minutes commercially typically takes five to ten minutes on a private arrival.

 What are overflight permits and who arranges them?

 An overflight permit is official authorisation to fly through a country’s airspace without landing.
-Many countries require these in advance for private aircraft.
-They are arranged by the operator or ground handling company — typically 24 to 72 hours before departure.
+Many countries — particularly in the Middle East, Africa, and parts of Asia — require these in advance for private aircraft.
+They are arranged by the operator or ground handling company, typically 24 to 72 hours before departure.
 A reputable broker manages this entirely.
-What passengers should know is that complex routings through restricted airspace regions require additional lead time to book, and that last-minute international bookings carry a higher risk of permit-related delays.
+What passengers should know is that complex routings through multiple restricted airspace regions require additional lead time, and that last-minute international bookings carry a higher risk of permit-related delays.

 Can a private jet land at any international airport?

-Most international airports accept private aviation, but major commercial hubs are operationally inefficient for private jets.
-Private aviation typically uses dedicated FBOs at airports that also serve commercial traffic, or entirely separate private aviation airports.
-For most major city pairs, there is a private aviation-friendly airport within reasonable ground transport distance that delivers a materially better experience than the nearest commercial hub.
+Most international airports accept private aviation, but major commercial hubs — Heathrow, Charles de Gaulle, JFK — are operationally inefficient for private jets.
+Private aviation typically uses dedicated FBOs at airports that also serve commercial traffic, or entirely separate private aviation airports closer to the destination.
+For most major city pairs, there is a private aviation-friendly airport within reasonable ground transport distance that delivers a materially better departure experience than the nearest commercial hub.

 How far in advance does an international private charter need to be booked?

-For straightforward routes between major aviation hubs, 48 to 72 hours is generally sufficient.
-For complex routings — multiple stops, unusual destinations, slot-controlled airports during peak periods — allow a minimum of one week, and preferably two or more for unusual destinations.
+For straightforward routes between major aviation hubs, 48 to 72 hours is generally sufficient for a reputable broker to source and confirm an aircraft.
+For complex routings — multiple stops, unusual destinations, countries requiring advance landing permits, or slot-controlled airports during peak periods — allow a minimum of one week, and preferably two or more for unusual destinations.
 Transatlantic and intercontinental flights benefit from more lead time to source appropriate long-range aircraft and arrange handling logistics at both ends.

 Do private jets fly transatlantic?

-Yes — large-cabin long-range jets such as the Gulfstream G650, Bombardier Global 7500, and Dassault Falcon 8X can fly transatlantic nonstop from any US or Canadian departure to major European destinations.
-Midsize jets typically require a single technical fuel stop.
+Yes — large-cabin, long-range jets such as the Gulfstream G650, Bombardier Global 7500, and Dassault Falcon 8X can fly transatlantic nonstop from any US or Canadian departure to major European destinations.
+Midsize jets typically require a single technical fuel stop, often in Iceland, Greenland, or the Azores.
 The aircraft category must match the route’s range requirement — a reputable broker confirms this before proposing any aircraft for a long international sector.

 Cookie Settings